You need to be on the electoral register to have your say in elections.

 If you're unsure whether you're on the list or not, see the link above there's a facility for checking your place on the electoral register.

-No matter the vote, be it for your local Councillor, Police Commissioner, european or national - if you're not registered to vote you cannot have a say.
-Remember, elections can be held at very short notice, so join the list now - don't panic and scramble to do it as the election is announced!
+No matter the vote, be it for your local councillor, police commissioner or MP - if you're not registered to vote you cannot have a say.
+Remember, elections can be held at very short notice, so join the list now - don't panic and scramble to do it as the election is announced.

 Those on the electoral register are also invited to vote on any referendum which takes place.
 You need to be on the list, in order to have your say.